-This is Barbara's diary from the wartime period.
+This is Barbara's diary of life in Hong Kong in the wartime period.
 She has also added later comments, ((shown in italics & double brackets, like this)).
-You can choose any page to view from the list on the right of the screen.

 Here is Barbara's introduction:

 First, details of the Redwood family in 1941:

 In November 1941, Mum was 46, my sister Olive 25, Mabel 18 and I almost 23.